Mo0l1/The-Telepido/README.md

 ### 2. Nomad Sculpt

-With the concept finalized, I moved on to sculpting the 3D model.
+With the concept finalized, I moved on to sculpting the 3D model in Nomad Sculpt.
 Using the side-view concept art of the Telepido as a reference, I began by blocking out the basic shapes to establish the creature's overall proportions and structure.
 From there, I gradually refined the model by connecting the individual body parts and smoothing the transitions with the Smooth Brush.

 Once the base sculpt was complete, I continued adding finer details.
 The Telepido gradually came to life as I sculpted its eyes, teeth, claws, and eventually its musculature, giving the creature a more believable and dynamic appearance.